-Declaration of compliance in accordance with section 161 AktG
+Declarations of compliance in accordance with section 161 AktG - Declaration of Compliance 2017

-The declarations of compliance of the Executive Board and the Supervisory Board that have been issued for every financial year since 2002 are available to the public on the company’s website at www.kuka-ag.de.
+The declarations of compliance of the Executive Board and the Supervisory Board that have been issued for every financial year starting in 2002, have in each case been made available on the company’s website at www.kuka.com.

-The identical declarations of the Executive Board (dated 18 January 2016) and the Supervisory Board (dated 8 February 2016) in accordance with section 161 para.
-1 sentence 1 of the German Stock Corporation Act (AktG) and the German Corporate Governance Code (GCGC) read as follows:
+The identical declarations of the Executive Board dated February 8, 2017 and the Supervisory Board dated February 8, 2017 in accordance with section 161 para.
+1 sent.
+1 of the German Stock Corporation Act (AktG) and the German Corporate Governance Code (GCGC) read as follows:

-- KUKA Aktiengesellschaft does not follow the recommendation for the Supervisory Board outlined in section 3.8 para.
+1. KUKA Aktiengesellschaft does not follow the recommendation for the Supervisory Board outlined in section 3.8 para.
 3 of the GCGC.
-The Group’s D + O insurance policy does not provide for a deductible for members of the Supervisory Board.
+The Group D&O insurance policy does not provide for a deductible for members of the Supervisory Board.
 In KUKA Aktiengesellschaft’s view, Supervisory Board members do not require a deductible to ensure that they properly fulfill their monitoring role.

-- KUKA Aktiengesellschaft does not at present follow the recommendation for the Executive Board outlined in section 4.2.3 para.
-2 sentence 6 of the GCGC.
-The reason is that the phantom share programs that are still current, and form part of the variable compensation of the Executive Board, are not restricted to certain maximum amounts.
+2. KUKA Aktiengesellschaft does not at present follow the recommendation for the Executive Board outlined in section 4.2.3 para.
+2 sent.
+6 of the GCGC.
+The reason is that currently one phantom share program that is part of the variable compensation of the Executive Board, is not restricted to certain maximum amounts.
 In addition to the maximum limits on the fixed remuneration and variable bonus, the employment contracts of the Executive Board members now also stipulate a maximum limit for phantom shares issued from 2015 onwards and payable from 2018 onwards.
 This is linked to a corresponding cap on the total remuneration.
 Retroactively capping total compensation (for overall salaries and variable payment components) would constitute a change in the terms of the contract, which cannot be unilaterally implemented by the Supervisory Board.
 Furthermore, it does not appear appropriate given the expected cooperation based on mutual trust between the Supervisory and Executive Boards (which is in fact expected by the GCGC).